 Getting to Dearborn, MI from LA

-The easiest way to get from Los Angeles to Dearborn, MI is by flying into Detroit Metropolitan Airport (DTW), with nonstop flights taking about four hours.
+The easiest way to get from Los Angeles to Dearborn, MI is to fly into Detroit Metropolitan Airport (DTW), with nonstop flights taking about 4 hours.
 From the airport, Dearborn is a short 15–20 minute drive, making a rental car the most practical option for families.

 Families visiting Metro Detroit have several solid options close to all the action.